top of page

 The Illusion of Arrival

 One of the cruelest jokes played on adults is the myth of arrival: that there is some point at which we will become the person we are meant to be and simply live out the rest of our days in confident self-possession.
 Thirty often marks the collapse of this illusion.
 The job isn’t what it promised.
 The city isn’t as exciting.
 The partner doesn’t complete you.
 You’re still insecure, still unsure, still performing.
 You’ve arrived, and it isn’t enough.
+Understanding both our past and present is essential for shaping the future, as it allows us to pass on meaningful traditions and values to future generations and maintain a sense of identity.

 Identity as a Patchwork, Not a Pillar

 The work of this decade is to begin sorting the pieces.
 What do I keep because it works?
 What do I let go because it never fit?
 What do I try on, not because someone told me to, but because it feels right?
+This might include aspects like career, relationships, beliefs, or gender identity, and often calls for professional development and leadership coaching that aligns outer roles with inner values.

 The Role of Shame in Stagnation